SAP-samples/teched2021-DAT161/exercises/dd1/README.md

 We have now successfully created the first simple CDS View in SAP S/4HANA.
 In the next step we'll showing how we can enable it for delta processing based on CDC.

-## Deep Dive 1.2 - Delta-enablement for simple ABAP CDS Views
+## Deep Dive 1.2 - Extraction and Delta enablement for simple ABAP CDS Views

-Delta-enablement for simple ABAP CDS Views is pretty easy!
-The only step to do is adding the `@Analytics` annotation to the view that sets the enabled flag and the change data capture approach.<br>
+The extraction and delta enablement for simple ABAP CDS Views is pretty easy!
+The only step to do is adding the `@Analytics` annotations to the view that sets the enabled flag and the change data capture approach.<br>

 Let's continue with the simple ABAP CDS View that we have implemented in the previous section and introduce the CDC delta for **`Z_CDS_EPM_BUPA`**.<br><br>